AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 - Without either of the extensions, the special typeclasses allow users to write code that works for all datatypes with particular fields (albeit without a nice built-in syntax).
 - `-XImplicitValues` uses the special typeclasses through the instance for `IV x (r -> a)`, but is also useful when used at other types (e.g. we could give an instance `IV x (Proxy x)` to allow implicit values to represent Symbol proxies).
 - For convenience, `-XOverloadedRecordFields` will enable `-XImplicitValues`, but `-XOverloadedRecordFields -XNoImplicitValues` is a perfectly sensible combination: it allows duplicate field names provided they are not used ambiguously.

+**Bikeshedding**: perhaps we should expose an extension called `LiberalRecordFields` that has the behaviour described in part 1 (i.e. permitting duplicate fields but without the new syntax or fancy types of part 2)?
+Then `OverloadedRecordFields` would just switch on `LiberalRecordFields` and `ImplicitValues`, but `LiberalRecordFields` is a perfectly sensible extension to use on its own.